-Invitations can be purchased or handmade, following the dress code of the party.
+Invitations can be purchased or handmade.
 If you want your guests to dress up and wear fancy hats, your invitations should reflect it by being more formal than you would send for a come-as-you-are party.
-For an impromptu party, all you need to do is pick up the phone to invite your guests, but your turnout probably won’t be as good as if you had planned in advance.
+For an impromptu party, all you need to do is pick up the phone to invite your guests, but your turnout probably won’t be as good as if you had planned it.

-When setting the table or tables for a tea party, start with a clean tablecloth.
-You may use white, off-white, or a color that reflects the theme of the party.
+Start with a clean tablecloth in either white, off-white, or a color that reflects the theme of the party.
 Lacy or appliqued tablecloths are perfect for tea parties.

 If your table is round or square, place your teapots in the center, beside a floral centerpiece that is short enough for guests to see each other from across the table.
 Small creamers and sugar bowls should be scattered around the table, making it easy for guests to reach them.
 If your table is rectangular, you may place the teapots on both ends, with the creamers and sugar bowls beside them.

 Each person’s place setting should consist of a teacup, saucer, teaspoon, snack plate, napkin, and whatever utensils they will need for the refreshments.
 If you are serving snacks at a buffet, you may use this setting, or you may choose to have the snack plates at one end of the buffet line.

 Food is generally simple because the tea is the central theme and the star of the get-together.
 Follow basic etiquette rules that you would use for any other party.

 Ideally, most food served at a tea party can be eaten without utensils.
 Finger food favorites include scones, muffins, cookies, tea sandwiches, and artisan bread.
 Break off a bite or two and put a small amount of butter on that.
 Never butter the entire muffin at once.
 If clotted cream is offered, that should be added to the scones after the jam.